 Little Red book blurs the line between social media and e-commerce unlike any other platform out there.
 It’s a social platform built around discovering new products and sharing reviews, yet is also an e-commerce platform where people can directly purchase products seen in those reviews.
 Thus, you need to think also about social advertising tools to boost your sales results.

 1. Work with Key Opinion leaders

-The celebrity of a KOL (or Chinese influencers) is the key to attract people’s attention.
-KOLs can be a star, an internet celebrity, or a simple user.
+The celebrity of a KOL (or Chinese influencer) is the key to attracting people’s attention.
+KOLs can be a star, internet celebrities, or simple users.
 Hence, influencers on Xiaohongshu are much more powerful than those on other social media.
 Every single user can become a micro-influencer as long as they’re willing to share their real and comprehensive experiences.
 They often have a huge fan base, who are following closely their activities.
 The content generated greatly affects users purchasing decisions as they are considered more trustworthy than reviews from other platforms or brands.